Christian fraternities: Christian-branded chapters

-Branded chapters

 Some non-religious national social fraternities allow individual chapters to brand themselves with unique ideals conforming to the specific interests of the local members.
 Instances have arisen in which a singular chapter of an IFC-affiliated social fraternity brands itself a Christian chapter and initiates members based on national membership standards as well as religious beliefs.
-One of the oldest such chapters is the Beta Alpha chapter of Theta Xi fraternity at Georgia Tech which marked itself Christian in 1974.
+One of the oldest such chapters is the Beta Alpha chapter of Theta Xi fraternity at Georgia Tech, which marked itself Christian in 1974.
 The chapter operates as a full social fraternity and member of IFC while pursuing Biblical masculinity and Christian brotherhood.
 The Beta Alpha chapter is currently the only Christian chapter of a secular fraternity.
 It expanded this model to a second chapter at Georgia Southern University; however, that chapter has since reverted to a non-religious chapter.

 Legal challenges

-Alpha Iota Omega and North Carolina
+Alpha Iota Omega

 Alpha Iota Omega and the University of North Carolina clashed over the university's anti-discrimination policy.
 The fraternity refused to agree to the policy, which banned religious discrimination.
 As a result, Alpha Iota Omega was not officially recognized by the university for the 2003–2004 academic year.
 The fraternity sought assistance from the Foundation for Individual Rights in Education, a civil liberties group, and the Alliance Defense Fund, an American legal alliance defending religious liberties.
 A lawsuit was filed in the United States District Court for the Middle District of North Carolina on August 25, 2004, citing the incident in the fall of 2003 when UNC administrator Jonathan Curtis refused to extend the benefits of official recognition to AIO.
 The group received temporary reinstatement in the spring of 2005.

-Beta Upsilon Chi and Georgia
+Beta Upsilon Chi

-In late 2006, the Pi chapter of Beta Upsilon Chi at the University of Georgia was not registered as a student organization by university officials "because the group requires its members and officers to share the group's Christian beliefs."
+In late 2006, the Pi chapter of Beta Upsilon Chi at the University of Georgia was not recognized as a student organization by university officials "because the group requires its members and officers to share the group's Christian beliefs."
 After months of negotiation between university officials, student officers of the local chapter and officials at the fraternity's national headquarters in Texas, attorneys with the Christian Legal Society and Alliance Defense Fund filed a civil rights suit on December 6, 2006, in federal court against the university on behalf of Beta Upsilon Chi.
-On December 7, 2006, the Atlanta Journal-Constitution reported that the University would remove the religion clause from its anti-discrimination policy.
+On December 7, 2006, the Atlanta Journal-Constitution reported that the university would remove the religion clause from its anti-discrimination policy.